MituuZ/convo-forge/readme.md

 Default: `gemma3:12b`

 #### sllama_dir
 Path to the sllama directory.
-This will hold new history files by default (not yet implemented).
+This will hold new history files by default.

 Default: `~/sllama`